notaryproject/specifications/trust-store-trust-policy-specification.md

 1. **Validate the signature against trust policy and trust store.**
     1. Using the `scope` configured in trust policies, get the applicable trust policy.
 (Implementations might have this value precomputed, added it for completeness)
     1. For the applicable trust policy, **validate trust-store:**
-        1. Validate that signature envelope contains complete certificate chain that start from a code signing certificate and terminate with the root certificate.
+        1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with the root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
-        1. For each the trust-stores configured in applicable trust-policy perform the following steps.
+        1. For each of the trust-stores configured in applicable trust-policy perform the following steps.
             1. Validate that certificate and certificate-chain lead to a trusted certificate configured in the `x509Certs` field of trust-store.
             1. If the above verification succeeds then continue to the next step else iterate over the next trust store.
 If all of the trust stores have been evaluated then fail the signature validation and exit.
     1. For the applicable trust policy, **validate trust anchors** (if present):